 We have attempted to design a system that serves artists at every step.

 The questions on the inquiry form and application are tailored to be artist-centered.

-• At least two arts professionals learn about your work at each stage, and for those proposals advanced to the panel stage, eight to ten arts professionals will have been exposed to your work by the end of the process.
+- At least two arts professionals learn about your work at each stage, and for proposals that advance to the panel stage, eight to ten arts professionals will have been exposed to your work by the end of the process.

 - In May 2015, our On Our Radar site will include artist and project information for applicants who advance to the application phase of the process.
 On Our Radar is a searchable database open to others in the field—curators, programmers, artists, potential resource providers—who may want to support the work.
-This information will be shared only with the applicants’ permission.
+This information will be shared only with the applicants' permission.

 - Upon request, we offer a summary of the panel discussion regarding the proposed project to artists who make it to the panel stage but do not ultimately receive an award.